Procreation is immoral. Arguments below.

 For thoughtful parents

-- Parents do not have an influence on neither physical, nor psychical and inborn adaptation to life of their newborn child.
+- Parents have no influence on what physical and psychical adaptation to life their child will be born with.
 I believe this is a roulette game for someone else’s life.

 - The worst adapted, especially those mentally weak, are much worse suited to life and have to struggle much harder, especially if their social environment is primitive.